ItzMeJP/mimic_grasping_tool_firmware/README.md

 # <a name="usage"></a>3.
 Usage

 The firmware is designed to interact with a external computer with a server working on it.
-See [link]().
 The communication is performed by serial data with a default baudrate of 115200.

+The supported grippers implemented are:
+*  FESTO_2F_HGPC_16_A_30; (30 is related to 30mm open width finger)
+*  SCHMALZ_FOAM_SUCTION_CUP_FMSW_N10_76x22;

 The firmware Finite State Machine (FSM) is presented bellow.